Davoren Park

 Davoren Park features high concentrations of group households, with a higher-than-average median household size

 Family households account for 69.8% of all households, including 27.3% couples with children, 16.7% couples without children, and 24.1% single parent families.
-Non-family households make up the remaining 30.2%, with lone person households at 26.0% and group households comprising 4.2% of the total.
-The median household size is 2.7 people, which is larger than the Greater Adelaide average of 2.6.
+Non-family households make up the remaining 30.2%, consisting of 26.0% lone person households and 4.2% group households.
+The median household size is 2.7 people, larger than the Greater Adelaide average of 2.6.

 Frequently Asked Questions - Households